linxingchen/cobra/README.md

 * "extended_circular" - the query contig was joined and exteneded into a circular genome.
 * "extended_partial" - the query contig was joined and extended but not to circular.
 * "extended_failed" - the query contig was not able to be extended due to COBRA rules.
-* "orphan end" - neither end of a given contig share EOL with others.
+* "orphan end" - neither end of a given contig share "expected overlap length" with others.

 For the joined and extended queries in each category, only the unique ones (```*.fasta```) will be saved for users' following analyses, and the sequence information (e.g., length, coverage, GC, num of Ns) is summarized in the ```*fasta.summary.txt``` files.
 For categories of "extended_circular", and "extended_partial", the joining details of each query are included in the corresponding folder and ```*joining_details.txt``` file, and summarized in the ```COBRA_joining_summary.txt``` file, example shown below: